John-Stanek/DroneRescue/labs/lab03_memory/README.md

 ### Guidelines for building your image class

 The following are guidelines for implementing your image class.
-We will be reviewing your classes to make sure these are followed:
+We will be reviewing your classes to make sure these items are followed:

  * **Classes / Constructors / Methods** - You have freedom to design these image classes and any other class as you like.
 We are interested in how you would solve the problem.
  * **Memory Management** - Be sure to use best practices for dynamic memory management (No memory leaks, the Big Three, etc...).
-You may also use smart pointers if you use them correctly (more detail to come).
+You may also use smart pointers if you use them correctly (we will cover these in class).
- * **Efficient** - Write as efficient and safe code.
+ * **Efficient** - Write efficient and safe code.
 For example, be sure to use a const reference wherever possible to save space on the stack and avoid copying too much information.
 In fact, you may want to go back and modify your Vector3 class to include const references whenever you pass a value that is larger than a pointer.
  * **Useful** - After creating your class, you will need to accomplish the tasks in `main.cc` detailed in the next section.
 These are also commented in the `main.cc` to help with implementation.

 ### Editing Images